-We are especially grateful to the Texas State Soil and Water Conservation Board, the Environmental Protection Agency and the Galveston Bay Estuary Program for funding support.
+The Partnership is especially grateful to the Texas State Soil and Water Conservation Board, the Environmental Protection Agency and the Galveston Bay Estuary Program for funding support.
 Funding provided through these agencies allowed for development of Double Bayou Watershed Protection Plan and established a solid foundation for watershed stewardship in the Double Bayou Watershed.